fmpothier/Climate_Impact_Analysis/README.md

 The K-Function Analysis is used to evaluate the spatial distribution of points across a study area, determining whether the pattern is clustered, dispersed, or random.
 Unlike the Nearest Neighbor method, which examines the distribution of points only at the nearest level, the K-function provides a more detailed analysis by assessing the spatial arrangement at multiple distances.
 This capability allows the K-function to address the challenge of scale in spatial analysis, as it reveals how point patterns change at different distances from a given point, providing a more comprehensive view of spatial structure.

 The K-function works by calculating a ratio, denoted as K(d), which represents the number of points within a specified distance (d) from a randomly selected point.
 This ratio is then compared to the expected density of points for a random distribution, referred to as Kcsr(d).
 The Kcsr(d) represents the theoretical number of points that would be expected to fall within the same distance in a randomly distributed pattern, and it serves as a baseline for comparison.
-The K-function is calculated using the formula shown in Equation (8), where K(d) is derived from the observed number of points within distance d and compared to the expected number of points (Kcsr(d)) from a random distribution, as defined in Equation (9).
+The K-function is calculated using the formula shown below, where K(d) is derived from the observed number of points within distance d and compared to the expected number of points (Kcsr(d)) from a random distribution, as defined in the equation below.

 $$
 K(d) = \lambda^{-1} E(N_d)